bidah/styled-native-breakpoint-for-web/README.md

 Styled Components media queries are meant to work just for the web so they are of no use when creating styled components that need breakpoints to work with [React Native For Web](https://github.com/necolas/react-native-web) which is what Expo is using to create your web build.

-Same as web media queries by using the library if you resize your browser window and you hit a breakpoint, layout will change accordingly.
+NOTE: Same as web media queries, by using the library, if you resize your browser window and you hit a breakpoint, layout will change accordingly.

 ## Instalation